Disclosure Requirements - Belgium

 Beneficial owners that do not comply with this law on threshold crossing may be subject to between one and 12 months imprisonment and/or a fine of between EUR 50 and EUR 10,000).

 Reporting to the National Bank of Belgium (“NBB”)

-Based on the ECB regulation No 1011/2012 of 17 October 2012, the NBB requests all direct participants (including Clearstream Banking) to disclose, on a twice-monthly basis, the income amounts received by Belgian customers from NBB-eligible securities.
+Based on the ECB regulation No 1011/2012 of 17 October 2012, the NBB requests all direct participants (including Clearstream Banking) to disclose, on a monthly basis, the income amounts received by Belgian customers from NBB-eligible securities.
 This disclosure includes a report by type of instrument, payment date, identity of the direct customer of Clearstream Banking (who is a resident of Belgium for tax purposes) and the total income amounts received by the respective Clearstream Banking customer.
 Nevertheless, in cases where the securities are held by the Clearstream Banking customer on behalf of a third party, the identity of the underlying beneficial owners remains undisclosed.

 Furthermore, based on the Royal Decree of 23 January 1991 (as amended by the Royal Decree of 11 June 2001) and by other provisions of Belgian law, the NBB requests all direct participants (including Clearstream Banking) to disclose, on a quarterly basis and for localisation purposes only, all their global holdings in the different NBB-eligible securities.
 This disclosure includes a report by type of instrument and resident nationality of bondholder.
 Nevertheless, the identity of holders within Clearstream Banking, and of the underlying beneficial owners, remains undisclosed.
 This allows the NBB to publish quarterly statistics of financial investment in Belgium.

 Shareholder identification as set out in the SRD II Law